goofmint/caiz/.tmp/tasks/task-35-auth-module-skeleton.md

      * @returns {Function} Express middleware function */ static optionalAuth(options = {}) {
-        // Express middleware that attempts authentication but doesn't fail on missing token
+        // Attempts authentication but doesn't fail when no token is provided.
-        // Sets req.auth if token is valid, continues without it if no token provided
+        // - No token: continue without `req.auth`
+        // - Token present & valid: set `req.auth` and continue
+        // - Token present but invalid/expired/issuer mismatch: return 401 (not pass-through)
         // Implementation details will be added in next phase }